ayushmanji/career-guidance-system/README.md

 Email: admin@example.com
 Password: admin123
 ```
-ℹ️ This account is seeded via seed.js for admin access
+ℹ️ This admin account is seeded via `seed.js`.
+If you need to create more, update `backend/models/user.js` accordingly.

 ## 🌍 Deployment Links